Brad Pitt And Jennifer Aniston Back Together Again? Rumors Say The Two Are BFF’s Again, But Not Dating

 — CaraotaDigital (@CaraotaDigital) September 21, 2017

-According to the source, the two are just friends, keeping it casual and communicating mostly through text messages.
+According to the source, the two are just friends, and they are keeping it casual by communicating mostly through text messages.

 “Brad’s conversations with Jen have helped him negotiate his new life as he’s getting divorced.
 He feels a deep connection with her.”

-If you pay attention to celebrity gossip, you may have noticed a potential problem with this arrangement: Jen is a married woman!
-She’s been attached to actor/director Justin Theroux since 2011, and married to him since 2015.
+If you pay attention to celebrity gossip, you may have noticed a potential problem with this arrangement as Jen is a married woman!
+She’s been attached to actor/director Justin Theroux since 2011 and married to him since 2015.

 Jennifer Aniston y Justin Theroux esperan a su primer hijo para el próximo año https://t.co/UhgUjO12zn pic.twitter.com/lDEn6CsBXf

-— PrimiciasYa.com ???? (@primiciasyacom) November 4, 2017
+— PrimiciasYa.com???? (@primiciasyacom) November 4, 2017

 Fortunately, the source says that Brad would “never dream of” breaking up Jen’s marriage.

 But just how happy is Jen and Justin’s marriage?
 The source says the two have “had their fair share of marital problems.”
-That’s mostly due to the fact that both are extremely busy with their respective careers, which often puts them on different coasts for long periods of time.
-What’s more, Jen prefers L.A. while Justin prefers New York.
-And as “evidence” for the supposed friction in their marriage, the source points out that the couple haven’t been photographed together but for a couple of times in the past few months, and both have been seen at red-carpet events alone.
+That’s mostly because both are extremely busy with their respective careers, which often puts them on different coasts for long periods of time.
+What’s more; Jen prefers L.A. while Justin prefers New York.
+And as “evidence” for the supposed friction in their marriage, the source points out that the couple hasn’t been photographed together, except for a couple of times in the past few months, and both have been seen at red-carpet events alone.

 And while Brad isn’t about breaking up a happy marriage, does that mean that Brad and Jen won’t get back together if Jen’s marriage falls apart on its own?